nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 Expected : Error message saying "Contact list is already empty".

 { more test cases ... }

-This section describes some noteworthy details on how certain features are implemented.

 ### \[Proposed\] Undo/redo feature